United Parks & Resorts: Beginnings of Busch Entertainment Corporation (1979–89)

+SeaWorld joins Busch and further expansion (1989–2008)

-In September 1989, Busch Entertainment purchased Harcourt Brace Jovanovich Park Group which included Boardwalk and Baseball, Cypress Gardens and the SeaWorld theme park chain.
-The Boardwalk and Baseball theme park was closed on January 17, 1990.
-The Baseball City Stadium would continue its operations, while the park and stadium were up for sale.
+In September 1989, Busch Entertainment purchased Harcourt Brace Jovanovich Park Group following their parent company's financial difficulties, which included Boardwalk and Baseball, Cypress Gardens and the SeaWorld parks.
+The unprofitable Boardwalk and Baseball theme park was quickly closed and the Baseball City Stadium was sold off.
 Busch acquired a tenth park, Water Country USA in 1992, which was near its existing Williamsburg location.
-In 1993, the company hit its record high attendance for all its parks with over 19 million people with a record setting year for Tampa Busch Gardens.
+In 1993, the company hit its record high attendance for all its parks with over 19 million people at Tampa Busch Gardens.

 In 1995, Cypress Gardens was sold to the park's management.

-Busch Entertainment announced in November 1992 its joint venture with Grand Tibidabo to build Tibi Gardens in Salou, Catalonia, Spain with other adjunct developments.
-By the park's May 1, 1995, opening, Grand Tibidabo was replaced by Tussauds Group, Fecsa and La Caixa as partners and renamed Port Aventura.
-Universal Destinations & Experiences purchase some share in 1998.

-The company's marketing program of a regional Florida Fun Cards season pass was launched in 2000.
-These pass were good for seven-months at the cost of a single admission.
-Being successful, the program was extended to all its parks.
-This was followed up in 2001 with a tiered reward card called Passport with four levels named after metals.
-This program gain additional contact information for its marketing database.
-The additional marketing the database allowed plus the two program, local pass and reward card, allowed them to stay afloat during the economic downturn that started in 2001.
+Busch Entertainment was a minority partner in Port Aventura, opened 1995 in Catalonia, Spain.
+The company launched a successful loyalty program called the Florida Fun Card season pass in 2000.
+The company credited this program, targeting local customers, for allowing them to stay afloat during the economic downturn that started after 9/11.

-In 1999, close to 200 acres of rural land was purchased by Busch Gardens Tampa so that animals could be relocated during construction of a new hotel, which ended up never being built.
-In early 2001, the company sold the Aurora SeaWorld to Six Flags, while the first reservations-only park, Discovery Cove, opened next to Orlando SeaWorld.
+In 1999 plans were put in motion to transform Busch Gardens Tampa into a fully integrated resort, but they never came to fruition.
+In early 2001, the company sold the Aurora SeaWorld to Six Flags, while their first reservations-only park, Discovery Cove, opened next to Orlando SeaWorld.
 Beginning November 9, 2007, the parks collectively became known as Worlds of Discovery.
 Prior to the introduction of the Worlds of Discovery brand, the parks were marketed as Anheuser-Busch Adventure Parks.
 A new price plan came along with the new name, where purchasing tickets to multiple parks would get a discount.
 Sesame Street Bay of Play opened in 2008 at SeaWorld San Diego.